 Due to my current situation, I am unable to do that, so I have used the living room floor to get my novel organised.

 There will always be scenes you know have to happen before another… such as a band of travellers reach the cave and find the treasure.
-Well they definitely known they have set off from somewhere right?
+Well, they definitely knew they have set off from somewhere right?

-- Friends set off on quest from (wherever)
+- Friends set off on a quest from (wherever)

 - Reach cave and find treasure